Bugatti Veyron: Bugatti Veyron 16.4 Super Sport, World Record Edition (2010–2011)

 The Bugatti Veyron 16.4 Super Sport is a faster, more powerful version of the Bugatti Veyron 16.4.
-Production was limited to 30 units.
+Production was limited to 48 units.
 The Super Sport has increased engine power output of 882.3 kW at 6,400 rpm and a maximum torque of 1500 Nm at 3,000–5,000 rpm and a revised aerodynamic package.
 The Super Sport has been driven as fast as 431.072 km/h, making it the fastest production road car in the world at the time of its introduction although it is electronically limited to 415 km/h to protect the tyres from disintegrating.

-The Bugatti Veyron 16.4 Super Sport World Record Edition is a version of the Bugatti Veyron 16.4 SuperSport.
+The Bugatti Veyron 16.4 Super Sport World Record Edition is a version of the Bugatti Veyron 16.4 Super Sport.
 It is limited to five units.
 It has an orange body detailing, orange wheels, and a special black exposed carbon body.
-The electronic limiter is also removed with this version.
+The electronic limiter is deactivated on this version.

 The model was unveiled in 2010 at The Quail, followed by the 2010 Monterey Historic Races at Laguna Seca, and the 2010 Pebble Beach Concours d'Elegance.